Max-Schmeling/excel-essential-tools/README.md

 * Menu *Select*: This menu contains tools to expand the selection in various directions.
 Also good, if you work very large tables.
 * Menu *Workbook*: This menu contains tools to manage the current workbook.
 This includes renaming, moving, deleting, or opening the directory of the current workbook in the file-explorer, without having to close or minimize the workbook.
 It also includes tools to hide or unhide multiple worksheets with one click.
 * Menu *Worksheet*: This menu contains tools to edit the current worksheet.
 This includes hiding and unhiding multiple columns at once, and resizing or inserting multiple cells at once.
 It also includes a tool to delete unused rows in a worksheet, in case you get hold of a workbook whose worksheets are endlessly scrollable.
-* Menu *Range*: This menu contains tools
+* Menu *Range*: This menu contains tools to edit a range of cells with one click.
+This includes tools to convert formulas to values, convert numbers stored as text to numbers (faster than Excel can do), apply a calculation to multiple number-cells, reset selected formats (this is useful when you have a worksheet which is headachingly bad formatted), and transforming ranges.
+* Menu *Text*: This menu contains tools to edit the text in multiple cells at once.
+You can remove excessive whitespace and invisible characters, remove specific text, remove characters at a specific position, and insert text at a specific position.
+* Menu *Table*: This menu contains tools to analyze and edit tables: You can find duplicates in each column of a table, find out which columns are unique (i.e. best for doing VLOOKUPs), split a table into multiple tables (also with separate worksheets or workbooks if you want to) based on a criteria-column, combine multiple tables from multiple workbook-files, convert A1-references into table-references (e.g. [@[mycolumn]])

-Check out the screenshots and if that isn't enough, just give it a try.
+Check out the following screenshots or just give it a try:

 <p align="center">
   <img width="100%" src="/screenshots/menu_select.png">